 Now that streaming services, like Sling TV and YouTube TV, are providing us with a more personalized selection of channels, it's going to be harder to justify a monthly cable bill in the not-so-distant future.
 Enter an indoor TV antenna, which will enable you to get free TV into your home without the added cost.

-There are downsides to cutting the cord though: for most people, it means losing out on the local stations that broadcast events such as the Super Bowl, the Olympics, and the Presidential Debates every four years.
+But don't act too fast as there are downsides to cutting the cord.
+For most people, it means losing out on the local stations that broadcast events, such as the Super Bowl, the Olympics, and the Presidential Debates every four years.
 From Sunday sports to local news, these channels have their uses.

-But saying goodbye to cable doesn't mean losing these local channels for good, you'll be pleased to hear – an antenna can get you the same channels, often in HD quality, with no monthly fee.
+But saying goodbye to cable doesn't mean losing these local channels for good, that's where your indoor antenna comes in, allowing you to get the same channels, often in HD quality, with no monthly fee.

-With that in mind, knowing the right one to buy can be challenging, but we're here to help you sort it out.
-We've done the research to find the best indoor TV antennas at whatever budget you're working to.
+With that in mind, knowing the right one to buy can be challenging, but we're here to help you decide.
+We've done the research to find the best indoor TV antennas to suit every budget.

 Best indoor TV antenna: how we tested